uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Although Aboriginal peoples and cultures have been badly damaged, they continue to exist.
 Aboriginal people have refused to surrender their identity.
 It was the former students, the Survivors of Canada’s residential schools, who placed the residential school issue on the public agenda.
-Their efforts led to the negotiation of the Indian Residential Schools Settlement Agreement that mandated the establishment of a residential school Truth and Reconciliation Commission of Canada (TRC).
+Their efforts led to the negotiation of the Indian Residential Schools Settlement Agreement that mandated the establishment of a residential school Truth and Reconciliation Commission of Canada (=|TRC=Truth and Reconciliation Commission of Canada=).

 The Survivors acted with courage and determination.
 We should do no less.